Cetis/hear/HEAR_1.1_Specification.md

 ### Namespaces

-Uses scop: the SEMIC-EU Core Person Specification (not yet published in machine readable form), which is compatible with EuroLMAI.
+Uses namespace scop: the SEMIC-EU Core Person Specification (not yet published in machine readable form), which is compatible with EuroLMAI.